Top 3 Reasons Why Every Dev Should Care About Android

 If those three reasons were enough to convince you to give Android serious consideration, you’re in luck!
 We’re going to end this article with a few tips and ideas on where to go next--either to continue your Android journey or to begin it.

-First, we should point out that there is never a reason to pay someone to teach you Android--there are always free options out there or simple ways to begin.
+First, we should point out that there is never a reason to pay someone to teach you Android--there are always free options out there, or simple ways to begin.
 If you have some developer experience (and in particular Java), we recommend you begin by starting to build an app.
-(Though there are high-quality boot camps and Android Nanodegrees if that’s more your speed or you’re starting from zero!)
+(Though there are high quality bootcamps and Android Nanodegrees if that’s more your speed or you’re starting from zero!)

 To start, think simple and functional, and don’t be afraid to lean on the developer communities online to get ideas, use simple lines of code, and more.
 Plenty of tools exist to help, including Android Developers SDK, Android Studio IDE, and more.

-Second, get in touch with others working on Android!
+Second, get in touch with others working in Android!
 Don’t be shy--ask for help.
 The developer community is one of the most inclusive and friendly out there, and there’s no better way to learn than to be in conversation with others--learners and experts alike.

 Remember that industry prognosticators predict there will be 135,000 new jobs for Android developers by 2024--you’re not stealing anyone’s work by asking for help.
 Rather, you’re becoming another teammate in an expanding and exciting workforce!